B. J. Emmons: Seattle Seahawks

 On May 1, 2021, Emmons was signed by the Seattle Seahawks as an undrafted free agent.
 He was waived on June 18.

 Las Vegas Raiders

 On July 29, 2021, Emmons was signed by the Las Vegas Raiders.
 He rushed for 90 yards and a touchdown on 24 carries in three preseason games, but did not make the final roster and was signed to the practice squad.
 Emmons was released on September 6.

-Seattle Seahawks (II)
+Seattle Seahawks (second stint)

 On November 24, 2021, Emmons was signed to the Seattle Seahawks' practice squad.
 He was waived on November 30.

 Jacksonville Jaguars

 On December 7, 2021, Emmons was signed to the Jacksonville Jaguars' practice squad.
 He was released on January 4, 2022.

 Tampa Bay Bandits

-Emmons was selected with the first pick of the 27th round of the 2022 USFL Draft by the Tampa Bay Bandits.
+Emmons was selected with the first pick of the 27th round of the 2022 USFL draft by the Tampa Bay Bandits.
 He was ruled inactive for the team's game against the Michigan Panthers on May 13, 2022.
 He was moved back to the active roster on May 20.